Apps are a self-contained program or piece of software designed to fulfil a particular purpose.

 We look at the rise and future of the app and its development across the UK and worldwide market.

 Today, the mobile app is the platform for businesses to display tons of content on a small scale.

 The opportunity to reach different types of audiences through a mobile device is a concept that is still difficult to some to grasp.
-So many organisations don’t have apps either because they see it as unnecessary or too difficult to initiate.
+So many organisations don’t have apps because they either see it as unnecessary or too difficult to initiate.

-According to a report by comScore, the average smartphone user in the US downloads three apps per month.
-The report also states that mobile devices are being used more than any other media – and that includes desktop devices.
+According to a report by comScore, the average smartphone user in the US downloads 3.5 apps per month.
+The report also states that mobile devices are being used more than any other media, including desktop devices.

 The web app has been around since the beginning of (internet) time.
 Web applications allow the user to perform actions, whereas a website is an informational platform.